iharshraj1123/Structure-analyser/README.md

 Download the portable version/web version (~750KB): [Save this link as an html file](https://raw.githubusercontent.com/iharshraj1123/Structure-analyser/master/dist/structure%20analyser.html)

 ## What is electron version?
-- This page features the web version of the app.
+- This repository features the web version of the app.
 Electron is PC app version for it.
 - Electron version is bundle of everything in web version with chromium (thus larger download size).
 - If you need saving feature and dont understand/want to setup a server, simply download the Electron version.